EnricoMi/publish-unit-test-result-action/README.md

 When someone forks your repository, the `push` event will run in the fork repository and cannot post the results to a pull request in your repo.
-For that to work, you need to also trigger the workflow on the `pull_request_target` event, which is [equivalent](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target) to the `pull_request` event, except it runs in the target repository of the pull request:
+For that to work, you need to also trigger the workflow on the `pull_request_target` event, which is [equivalent](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target) to the `pull_request` event, except that it runs in the target repository of the pull request:

 ```yaml
 on: [push, pull_request_target]
 ```

-However, both events would trigger on pull request that merges within the same repository.
+However, both events would trigger on a pull request that merges within the same repository.
 This can be avoided by the following job `if` clause:

 ```yaml